BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/genome_annotation/README.md

 # **Genome Annotation Overview**
 <br>
 This folder contains the nine BAKTA annotation for each individual genome, each file has an their own TSV annotations file, .png that shows the sturcture of the genome, and a txt file that summarizes the genomes.
-For a full overview look at genome_summary.tsv and bakta_genomes_annotated.
+For a full overview look at genome_summary.tsv (summarizes all the genomes) and bakta_genomes_annotated (this is a full annotation of the bakta files).

 <br>